devchandra91/website/README.md

 A website (frontend part) template created with [Create React App] and styled with TailWind-CSS

-You can check it out at this URL - website-template-green.netlify.app
+You can check it out at this URL - https://website-template-green.netlify.app